The Secret Weapon

 It would be 3 months before another significant battle.

+Why?
 Because today there is a secret weapon, empowered by the Supreme Court Citizen’s United 2010 decision, exponentially increasing money spent by special interests on influencers to target emotional triggers to fracture resolve and morale.

 How do we regulate media, without censorship, to maintain freedom of speech?